BenBadnani/SemanticTextClassifier/README.md

 # Ideas for Improvements

-I think the algorithm could be improved by adding feature dictionaries that would incorporate more literary element comparisons from the texts.
-Additionally, if we had implemented a weighted sum comparison function as opposed to the counter one we implemented, it would represent a more accurate score based on which dictionaries we weighted more heavily.
+The algorithm could be improved by adding feature dictionaries that would incorporate more literary element comparisons from the texts.

+Following, implementing a weighted sum comparison function as opposed to the counter one we implemented  would represent a more accurate score based on which dictionaries were weighted more heavily.

 Lastly, a Markov text dictionary could be implemented to see how similar the sequence of words are in a chronological sense for the words shared by the texts.
 This would allow us to see which author would use the same words in a similar context more so than the other, and serve as a very good indicator of how similar the mystery text could be to one of the source texts.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

-## Contributors
+## Authors and acknowledgment

 Ben Badnani, <bbadnani@bu.edu>
 Brad Schulman, <brad217@bu.edu>